 Significance of Belur Temple

 The ancient temples in Karnataka’s Hassan district are architectural marvels.
 The Chennakesava Temple in Belur is one of the most magnificent specimens of Hoysala architecture (Also Chennakeshava).
-The Temple was erected in the early twelfth century by the Hoysala prince, Vishnuvardhana, when Belur was the Hoysala kingdom’s capital.
+The Hoysala prince, Vishnuvardhana, erected the Temple in the early twelfth century when Belur served as the capital of the Hoysala kingdom.

-The Hoysalas dominated the region for further than three centuries, and people from all over the area still travel to the Chennakesava Temple in Belur to appreciate the complex works of art and sculpture and to experience the site’s old-world spiritual allure.
+The Hoysalas dominated the region for over three centuries, and people from all over the area still travel to the Chennakesava Temple in Belur to appreciate the complex works of art and sculpture and to experience the site’s old-world spiritual allure.

 The Chennakeshava Temple was a central point of the Hoysala monarchy.
 King Vishnuvardhana built it in 1117 AD, firmly tying it to his military successes.
 The monarch launched battles against the Western Chalukyas and vanquished the Cholas.
 After recruiting the top architects and artists in the country, the team erected the Temple and participated in creating new ideas and forms that became the complex’s trademark.